Raymond VI of Toulouse: Death

-Following an abrupt and unexpected illness that left him mostly speechless, Raymond died in August 1222.
-But from what was said, he was still able to remember and understand things because he extended his hands in a show of devotion to the Abbot of Saint-Sernin, as soon as the Abbot hurried to his side.
-He kissed a pall bearing a cross when the Brothers of the Hospital of St. John (the Knights Hospitaller) threw it over him, and then he died unexpectedly.
-His body was taken to their home, but it was never buried there and is still unburied as of now.
+Following an sudden illness that left him unable to speak, Raymond died in August 1222.
+He apparently remained conscious and understood what was happening: when the Abbot of Saint-Sernin hurried to his side, Raymond extended his hands towards him in a gesture of devotion.
+He also kissed a pall bearing a cross when the Brothers of the Hospital of St. John (the Knights Hospitaller) placed it over him, and died shortly afterwards.
+His body was taken to the Hospitallers' priory, to whose order Raymond had been affiliated since 1218.
+As his excommunication formally precluded a Christian burial, the subsequent fate of his remains is unknown.

-In 1998, there was a new twist to this story: during excavations at the Hôtel Saint-Jean in Toulouse, the site of the former Grand Priory of the Knights Hospitaller, a medieval sarcophagus was discovered, and for a moment it was believed that it might contain the bones of Raymond VI.
-The mayor of Toulouse, Dominique Baudis, took the opportunity to ask the Pope to lift Raymond VI's excommunication, without success.
+In 1998, excavations at the Hôtel Saint-Jean in Toulouse, the site of the former Grand Priory of the Knights Hospitaller, uncovered a medieval sarcophagus.
+For a time, it was thought that it might contain Raymond VI's remains.
+The mayor of Toulouse, Dominique Baudis, took the opportunity to ask Pope John Paul II to lift Raymond VI's excommunication, but the request was unsuccessful.